bens-on/AMIE/README.md

 - COMPLETED: Grow light added as outside hardware, not included in code.
 - COMPLETED: Transfer code to I2C format for minimal hardware connections.
 - IP: Verification of soil testing interval.
 Important as too many tests can corrode soil moisture monitor.
+- IP: Optional soil measurement method DIFFERENT from prev.
+Read DRY soil analog out, use result to tell user when the soil is back to its dry point.